LinkedIn Redesign

 Methods

-User Interviews: Explored mental models, expectations, and interpretations of job postings
+User Interviews — surfaced mental models, hidden assumptions, and how users made sense of job postings

 Participants